MarkusLange/qbittorrent-install-script/README.md

 Add a remove-function to the script with `--remove` as first value to the script: `sudo ./basic-qbittorrent-install-script.bash --remove` the script removes everthing installed before

+Add a reinstall-function to the script with `--reinstall` as first value to the script: `sudo ./basic-qbittorrent-install-script.bash --reinstall` the script reinstalls the repository version from qBitTorrent-nox

 <pre>
 Parameters:
   --install,            install qBitTorrent-nox on the system